The Company She Kept

 Sabrina lived under a bridge on a binge in Pomona for three years.
 During that time, she met up with an old boyfriend which led to an unexpected pregnancy.
 She said, “I didn’t even know I was pregnant until I went into labor.
 I was so high and so skinny.”

 The paramedics immediately took the baby girl away, but that was a turning point for Sabrina.
+She said, “I fought tooth and nail to get her back.”

 Her social worker asked if she would be willing to go to rehab in order to gain custody of the baby, and Sabrina wholeheartedly agreed.
-She called everyday to inquire about getting into a residential program.
+She called every day to inquire about getting into a residential program.
 In March 2018, she was admitted to the Maple House program.
 She simply wasn’t ready.
 During her stay at Maple House, she was rude, disobedient and angry.
 By May she had made very little progress, and her behavior led to her dismissal from the program.

 A few months later, she entered another rehab program where she served as kitchen coordinator and began to make some progress toward sobriety.
 She got in trouble there for breaking rules and was dismissed from that program as well.
 Next, she tried an outpatient program and continued staying clean and sober.
 She moved into a sober living facility.
 When one of her drug tests came out questionable, she had to leave that home, too.
+She said, “I ended up losing my home and losing faith again.
+I went back to the streets in Pomona.”

 On February 21, 2019, her social worker managed to get her back into the treatment program at Maple House.
 This time she was ready.
 She loved her counselors and learned so much from them.

-“They really helped me through it.
+Sabrina said, “They really helped me through it.
 Rosanna opened my mind.
 Rita taught me to cook and gave great advice.
 They were always there to listen, and they motivated me to do good.
 I could talk to them instead of getting angry.”

 At Maple House, Sabrina learned the importance of surrounding herself with kind-hearted people who not only care about her, but also continuously build her up to be the woman she was born to be.
 She has been sober for nearly two years and is the proud mother of two young girls.